Rays–Red Sox rivalry: 1998–2007: First meetings

-2008–present: The rivalry intensifies
+2008–2017: Playoff meetings

 The Devil Rays rebranded themselves as the Rays before the 2008 season.
 That same year, their on-field fortunes would dramatically improve, bringing them into further conflict with the World Series-champion Red Sox.
 The anger between the teams was crystallized by a series of incidents in a June series, after Boston center fielder Coco Crisp slid hard into Tampa second baseman Akinori Iwamura; the next night, Rays pitcher James Shields drilled Crisp, inciting a benches-clearing brawl.
 In September, the Rays would win their first series at Fenway—something Peter Gammons called "a turning point in franchise history"—finishing the year with a 97–65 record and, displacing the heavily favored Red Sox, their first AL East title.
 Boston, having secured a wild card berth, met Tampa in the 2008 American League Championship Series.
 The Rays gained a 3–1 series lead, including a walk-off sacrifice fly by B.J.
 Upton in Game 2, but Boston came back (winning Game 5 after being down 7-0) to send the series to a seventh game.
 However the Rays won Game 7 3-1 in St. Petersburg, eliminating Boston and sending Tampa to its first World Series (which it would lose to the Philadelphia Phillies).